 To complete the Graduate Certificate of Business (Sport Management), students must attain a total of 4 credit points of core units and 1 credit point course elective (chosen from a specified list).
-The compulsory 0-credit point unit, MAI010 Academic Integrity.
+The compulsory 0-credit point module, MAI010 Academic Integrity Module.
 Most units (think of units as 'subjects') are equal to 1 credit point.